Lemworks/generators-configuration/README.md

 # Configuration source generation

-Source generated configuration keys from your appsettings.json
+Source-generated configuration keys from your appsettings.json